OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 ## Set up the AAD redirects

-1. Copy the `auth/bot/public` folder to `bot/src`.
+1. Move the `auth/bot/public` folder to `bot/src`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
 2. Modify your `bot/src/index.ts` to add the appropriate `restify` routes to these pages.

 ## Update your business logic